mdjahidhasan009/SQL/key/readme.md

 below example the studentId and firstname can be grouped to uniquely identify every tuple in the table.

+### Primary Key VS Unique Key
+* We can have only one primary key in a table whereas we can have more than one unique key in a table.
+* Primary key cannot have NULL value whereas a Unique key may have only one null value.
+* By default, a primary key is a Clustered Index whereas by default, a Unique key is a unique non-clustered index.
+* A primary key supports an auto increment value whereas a unique key doesn't support auto increment value.

+### Composite Primary Key
+A Composite primary key is a set of columns whose values uniquely identify every row in a table.
+What it means is that, table which contains composite primary key will be indexed based on columns specified in the primary key.
+This key will be referred in Foreign Key tables.

 Source:
 * https://www.interviewbit.com/dbms-interview-questions/